 - Your Thermapen doesn't test doneness it tests temperature very accurately (see page 7). - The Thermapen doesn't lock in on a reading.
 It is accurate enough to show the ever-changing temperature of your food while it cooks (see page 7). - Your Thermapen measures temperature at the tip of its probe (see page 9).
-Penetrate your food with the probe tip where you want to measure - usually the centre of the thickest part of your food (see page 12). - Never leave your Thermapen in an oven while cooking (see page 20). - In general, be sure to thaw meats thoroughly before cooking (see page 10). - Remember that the temperature of meat normally continues to rise a little after you remove it from the oven or grill (see page 13). - Don't test the accuracy of a thermometer in food.
+Penetrate your food with the probe tip where you want to measure usually the centre of the thickest part of your food (see page 12). - Never leave your Thermapen in an oven while cooking (see page 20). - In general, be sure to thaw meats thoroughly before cooking (see page 10). - Remember that the temperature of meat normally continues to rise a little after you remove it from the oven or grill (see page 13). - Don't test the accuracy of a thermometer in food.
 Use a properly made ice bath (see page 17). - Be sure to clean your Thermapen probe after contact with uncooked or undercooked meat (see page 19). - Wipe your Thermapen regularly.
-The Thermapen Classic should not be submerged.
-The Thermapen ONE is waterproof and can survive short-term submersion.
-However, do not put it in the dishwasher (see page 19). - Your Thermapen comes with a Certificate of Calibration traceable via International agreement to all major National Standards including UKAS and NIST (see page 16).
+The SuperFast Thermapen 3 should not be submerged.
+The SuperFast Thermapen 4 can survive short-term submersion.
+Do not put it in the dishwasher (see page 19).